Successful lithium production Vulcan Plants.

 Renewable energy plant Vulcan Geothermal Plant.

-Initially planned to produce mostly power, Vulcan’s new geothermal plant will increase heat production over time.
+Initially planned to produce mostly power, Vulcan’s geothermal plant will increase heat production over time.

 drone shot of the geothermal power plant in Insheim